Today we’d like to introduce you to Britt Handler

 Alright, so thank you so much for sharing your story and insight with our readers.
 To kick things off, can you tell us a bit about how you got started?

 Even after this realization, I hesitated to confront the depth of my pain—it felt scary to go there, which I know many people can relate to.
 I truly believe life has a way of guiding us when we’re ready and so shortly after, in the months that followed, life brought me a series of awakening experiences, including a traumatic brain injury that forced me to slow down and sit with the dark, repressed parts of myself.
-I was finally faced with the truths of my unstable upbringing with a single mother, the grief of losing my father, as well as my childhood sexual abuse.
+I finally faced the pain of my upbringing with a single mother, the grief of losing my father, as well as my childhood sexual abuse.
 These wounds, buried for so long, began to rise to the surface, bringing with them a hyper awareness of the grief, shame, feelings of abandonment, and low self-worth that were associated.
 I began to see that the weight of all of these wounds had made me entirely disconnected for most of my life up until this point.

 To my younger self’s surprise—the one who had hidden her pain to feel safe—the more I allowed myself to develop a compassionate intimacy with my pain, the more whole I felt.
 I discovered that giving my experiences a voice made me feel lighter, more connected, and more empowered.
+And from that space, I’ve become a student of my own nervous system, my creative cycles, and my emotional world.
+What I offer now is less about ‘healing others’ and more about honoring the natural intelligence of our own unfolding.
+I believe our challenges hold profound wisdom when we allow them to teach us.
+I hold space for women to meet themselves in that same deep way.

 I’m sure it wasn’t obstacle-free, but would you say the journey has been fairly smooth so far?